 - Cucumbers - Dutch, English cucumber, and Persian cucumber (usually more expensive) are juicy and skin not bitter.
 They have thin skins which makes them great for salad.
 For the creamy salad, I like to peel the skins anyway as it just tastes better when soft and creamy.

 - If you’re not sure, actually long cucumbers are usually not as watery inside and have decent flavor.
-Too much water and cucumber juice will ruin the flavor and make the dressing diluted and hence result in less flavor.
+Too much water and cucumber juice will ruin the flavor and make the dressing diluted and hence resulting in less flavor.

 - Different Fresh Herbs - the essential ingredients that you can't miss when making an authentic Mediterranean-style salad.
 Parsley, mint, basil, marjoram, sage, and fennel are one of the few herbs that can be used in refreshing Mediterranean salads.
-And you can get away with at least just two of these (I used parsley and mint combo).
+And you can get away with at least just two of these (I used a parsley and mint combo).
 Cut mint chiffonade or simply finely chop the leaves.
 Mix it into the dressing.
 Don't like mint?
 Substitute with widely available fresh basil or cilantro.

 - Lemon juice - gives that needed acidity, substitute with apple cider vinegar or red wine vinegar.
 I also like to drizzle a little balsamic glaze over the salad in addition to the existing dressing.